Skip to Content

 The politician in charge of writing the next major federal transportation bill has signaled his intent to zero out funding for walking and biking infrastructure — unless advocates can rally their own representatives to resist him.

 Graves is the chair of the House Transportation and Infrastructure Committee, which is responsible for writing most of the lower chamber’s version of the surface transportation reauthorization, colloquially known the “highway bill.”
-In years past, this piece of legislation included funding for multimodal infrastructure, such as bike lanes and walking paths.
-Graves apparently intends to end that practice.
+For the last 35 years, though, that legislation has also included funding for multimodal infrastructure, such as bike lanes and walking paths; Graves apparently intends to end that practice.

 “It’s going to be a traditional highway bill,” Graves said.
 “That means building roads and bridges, laying asphalt, pouring concrete.
 We’re not going to be spending money on murals and train stations or bike paths or walking paths.
 We’re going to spend money on traditional infrastructure — that’s roads and bridges.”